docker-archive/docker-ce/components/cli/docs/deprecated.md

 either on kernel 4.x, or have support for multiple lowerdirs backported), there is no reason to continue maintenance of the `devicemapper` storage driver.

-### AuFS storage driver

-**Deprecated in Release: v19.03.0**

-The `aufs` storage driver is deprecated in favor of `overlay2`, and will be removed in a future release.
-Users of the `aufs` storage driver are recommended to migrate to a different storage driver, such as `overlay2`, which is now the default storage driver.

-The `aufs` storage driver facilitates running Docker on distros that have no support for OverlayFS, such as Ubuntu 14.04 LTS, which originally shipped with a 3.14 kernel.

-Now that Ubuntu 14.04 is no longer a supported distro for Docker, and `overlay2` is available to all supported distros (as they are either on kernel 4.x, or have support for multiple lowerdirs backported), there is no reason to continue maintenance of the `aufs` storage driver.

 ### Reserved namespaces in engine labels